TeamHypersomnia/PressKit/README.md

 ## Logos

-> The logos and others pictures of Hypersomnia can be seen [here, in github](https://github.com/TeamHypersomnia/PressKit/tree/main/assets/logos) or [downloaded in a zip file](https://github.com/TeamHypersomnia/PressKit/archive/refs/heads/main.zip).
+> The logos and others pictures of Hypersomnia can be seen [here, in github](https://github.com/TeamHypersomnia/PressKit/tree/main/assets/logos) or [downloaded in this zip file](https://github.com/TeamHypersomnia/PressKit/archive/refs/heads/main.zip).

 ## Factsheet